 Pirate Night attire

 Most Disney Cruise itineraries include a pirate night, which is super fun!
 You definitely don’t have to participate, but most people do to some extent.
 You can keep it simple or go all out.
 We’ve seen some people in full Pirate costumes, and others who just stick to the pirate bandana given out on the ship.
+Whether you go with a fun pirate night tshirt, or a full Pirate costume, it’s an event you’ll want to join in on the fun.
 It’s always more fun to participate in some way!

 Race Gear if running the Castaway Cay 5K